craigfrancis/iframe-height/readme.md

 But if this causes the document to...

-1. Alternate between two heights, "then render the iframe viewport at the larger size".
-This will cause the iframe to be a bit too big, but it won't really cause any problems.
+1. Alternate between two heights, "*then render the `iframe` viewport at the larger size*".
+This will cause the `iframe` to be a bit too big, but it won't really cause any problems.

-2. Keep shrinking, "then render the iframe viewport at the larger size", and again, allow it to be too big.
+2. Keep shrinking, "*then render the `iframe` viewport at the larger size*", and again, allow it to be too big.

-3. Keep growing, "then render the iframe viewport at the larger size" (second pass), and now disable the auto-resize, so it basically falls back to the old behaviour of using a scroll bar (and if the browser is feeling charitable, it could add a note in the dev console, explaining why this happened).
+3. Keep growing, "*then render the `iframe` viewport at the larger size*" (second pass), and now disable the auto-resize, so it basically falls back to the old behaviour of using a scroll bar (and if the browser is feeling charitable, it could add a note in the dev console, explaining why this happened).

-That said, In every case I've looked at, this shouldn't be a problem, as the iframe only needed to change the **height**, whereas most media queries are based on the **width**.
+That said, In every case I've looked at, this shouldn't be a problem, as the `iframe` only needed to change the **height**, whereas most media queries are based on the **width**.

 This is because the **width** is being enforced by the viewport on to the content (as we hate horizontal scroll bars), where this restriction goes down the nodes... whereas the **height** is determined by the content, and is passed up the nodes to the viewport (resulting in the vertical scroll bar).

-This is why I'm only proposing that the iframe supports re-sizing on the **height**, where the parent document sets the **width**.
+This is why I'm only proposing that the `iframe` supports re-sizing on the **height**, where the parent document sets the **width**.

 And it's not like the current JavaScript solutions/hacks don't have the same problem :-)